-- (1) Represents the initial subordination and initial credit enhancement of such Class or Classes of Reference Tranches, which is equal to the percentage of the Cut-off Date Balance of the Reference Pool represented by the aggregate initial Class Notional Amount of the Class or Classes of Reference Tranches subordinate to the subject Class or Classes of Reference Tranches. - Pursuant to the hypothetical structure, the Class A-1 and Notional Amount of the Class A-1 Reference Tranche is \$212,000,000 (which corresponds to the original Class Principal Balance of the Class A-1 Notes) and the initial Class Notional Amount for the Class A-1H Reference Tranche is \$11,615,453.

-Represents the initial subordination and credit enhancement available to the Class A-1 and Class A-1H Reference Tranches in the - aggregate. - Pursuant to the hypothetical structure, the Class M-1 and Class M-1H Reference Tranches are pro rata with each other.
+- (1) Represents the initial subordination and initial credit enhancement of such Class or Classes of Reference Tranches, which is equal to the percentage of the Cut-off Date Balance of the Reference Pool represented by the aggregate initial Class Notional Amount of the Class or Classes of Reference Tranches subordinate to the subject Class or Classes of Reference Tranches. - (2) Pursuant to the hypothetical structure, the Class A-1 and Class A-1H Reference Tranches are pro rata with each other.
+The initial Class Notional Amount shown is the aggregate amount for the Class A-1 and Class A-1H Reference Tranches combined.
+The initial Class Notional Amount of the Class A-1 Reference Tranche is \$217,000,000 (which corresponds to the original Class Principal Balance of the Class A-1 Notes) and the initial Class Notional Amount for the Class A-1H Reference Tranche is \$11,482,780. - (3) Represents the initial subordination and credit enhancement available to the Class A-1 and Class A-1H Reference Tranches in the aggregate. - (4) Pursuant to the hypothetical structure, the Class M-1 and Class M-1H Reference Tranches are pro rata with each other.
 The initial Class Notional Amount shown is the aggregate amount for the Class M-1 and Class M-1H Reference Tranches combined.
-The initial Class Notional Amount of the Class M-1 Reference Tranche is \$212,000,000 (which corresponds to the original Class Principal Balance of the Class M-1 Notes) and the initial Class Notional Amount for the Class M-1H Reference Tranche is \$11,615,453. - Represents the initial subordination and credit enhancement available to the Class M-1 and Class M-1H Reference Tranches in the aggregate. - Pursuant to the hypothetical structure, the Class M-2A and Class M-2AH Reference Tranches are pro rata with each other.
+The initial Class Notional Amount of the Class M-1 Reference Tranche is \$234,000,000 (which corresponds to the original Class Principal Balance of the Class M-1 Notes) and the initial Class Notional Amount for the Class M-1H Reference Tranche is \$12,803,228. - (5) Represents the initial subordination and credit enhancement available to the Class M-1 and Class M-1H Reference Tranches in the aggregate. - (6) Pursuant to the hypothetical structure, the Class M-2A and Class M-2AH Reference Tranches are pro rata with each other.
 The initial Class Notional Amount shown is the aggregate amount for the Class M-2A and Class M-2AH Reference Tranches combined.
-The initial Class Notional Amount of the Class M-2A Reference Tranche is \$106,000,000 (which corresponds to the original Class Principal Balance of the Class M-2A Notes) and the initial Class Notional Amount for the Class M-2AH Reference Tranche is \$5,807,726 - Represents the initial subordination and credit enhancement available to the Class M-2A and Class M-2AH Reference Tranches in the - Pursuant to the hypothetical structure, the Class M-2B and Class M-2BH Reference Tranches are pro rata with each other.
+The initial Class Notional Amount of the Class M-2A Reference Tranche is \$60,500,000 (which corresponds to the original Class Principal Balance of the Class M-2A Notes) and the initial Class Notional Amount for the Class M-2AH Reference Tranche is \$3,480,808. - (7) Represents the initial subordination and credit enhancement available to the Class M-2A and Class M-2AH Reference Tranches in the aggregate. - (8) Pursuant to the hypothetical structure, the Class M-2B and Class M-2BH Reference Tranches are pro rata with each other.
 The initial Class Notional Amount shown is the aggregate amount for the Class M-2B and Class M-2BH Reference Tranches combined.
-The initial Class Notional Amount of the Class M-2B Reference Tranche is \$106,000,000 (which corresponds to the original Class Principal Balance of the Class M-2B Notes) and the initial Class Notional Amount for the Class M-2BH Reference Tranche is \$5,807,726. - Represents the initial subordination and credit enhancement available to the Class M-2B and Class M-2BH Reference Tranches in the
+The initial Class Notional Amount of the Class M-2B Reference Tranche is \$60,500,000 (which corresponds to the original Class Principal Balance of the Class M-2B Notes) and the initial Class Notional Amount for the Class M-2BH Reference Tranche is \$3,480,808. - (9) Represents the initial subordination and credit enhancement available to the Class M-2B and Class M-2BH Reference Tranches in the aggregate.